globalconceptsmediallc-oss/gcm-operating-system-app/docs/START_HERE.md

 Read the referenced project documents before making recommendations or code changes.

+The project documents are the authoritative source of truth.

-If any previous conversation or AI memory conflicts with these documents, these documents take precedence.
+If previous conversations, AI memory, or assumptions conflict with these documents, these documents take precedence.

 Do not redesign completed architecture.